sahn93/smpl_compiler/README.md

 =============

 Smpl is a simple programming language used in the COMPSCI 241 Advanced Compiler Design class by Prof. Michael Franz at UC Irvine.

-This is a compiler for SMPL with several optimization techniques.
+This is a compiler for SMPL with several optimization techniques and visualization using [DOT language](https://graphviz.org/doc/info/lang.html).

 # Components